 You Gotta Know These Egyptian Deities

 These nine gods became known as the ennead (“group of nine”).
 The center of their worship was Heliopolis, as all were tied to Ra, the sun god.
 The Heliopolitan ennead was one of several in Egyptian theology, and at times this grouping was superseded by other sets.
 Two notable alternatives were the ennead of the city of Memphis, led by the god Ptah, and the ennead of Thebes, with Amon at its head.
-Not surprisingly, the pre-eminence of these variations coincided with their corresponding cities’ political control of Egypt.
+Not surprisingly, the pre-eminence of these variations coincided with their corresponding cities’ prominence within Egypt.

 There are, for most practical purposes, only three major episodes in Egyptian mythology:

 - The family quarrel of Osiris and Set: Osiris took Isis, his sister, for his wife, and ruled over the earth.
 Set grew jealous of his brother and killed him, afterwards cutting his body into 14 pieces and hiding them in various places around Egypt.
 He then claimed kingship over the land.
 Isis searched the breadth of the land until she had recovered all of the pieces and, with the help of Anubis, embalmed the body.
 She conceived a son, Horus, by the (still dead) Osiris, then resurrected him.
 Horus defeated Set to regain the kingship, and all subsequent pharaohs were said to be aspects of him.